This article is published as an expert insight on Bloomberg Law.

 Many legal professionals are finding themselves furloughed or laid-off.
 Even more are waking up to pay cuts and hiring freezes.
 The industry-wide cost-reducing efforts suggest that law firms are wary of the economic outlook, and some are already scrambling for cash.

-As credit dries up, law firms face serious challenges regarding cash flow.
-For firms operating on an hourly basis, the ongoing economic disruption can mean backdue A/R not being paid.
+As the coronavirus disrupts both the economy and the courts, law firms face serious challenges regarding cash flow.
+For firms operating on an hourly basis, the ongoing economic disruption can mean backdue accounts receivable not being paid.
 For firms operating on a contingency basis, nationwide court closures may push back resolutions on their portfolios.
 In either case, law firm balance sheets may not look good.

 All times of crisis bring the same essential struggle to law firms: how to bridge a cash gap.
 The COVID-19 crisis is the most recent economic uncertainty that can throw law firm finances into chaos, but other examples include the 2000 dot-com bubble bust and the 2008 financial crisis.

 Each of these economic crises triggered a cascade of law firm closures due to cash shortage, not to mention the high-profile bankruptcies of seemingly impervious AmLaw 200 firms.

 In fact, according to a Harvard study, most collapsed firms crumpled when they were still current on their debts and earning a profit.

 Even for law firms with ample cash reserves, the COVID-19 crisis has already disrupted the normal proceedings of their cases.
 Many federal appeals courts have cancelled or postponed oral arguments.

 Similarly, federal and state district courts in almost all of the 50 states have postponed civil and criminal jury trials until further notice.